 - 16.3″ OLED 3.2K display

-Why it’s great for data science: Full CUDA support for PyTorch and TensorFlow.
-The Core Ultra chips include an NPU for AI acceleration.
+Why it’s great for data science: Full CUDA support for PyTorch and TensorFlow with next-gen RTX 5060 performance.
+The Core Ultra chips include a dedicated NPU for AI acceleration.
 Build quality rivals MacBooks.
-WSL2 provides excellent Linux compatibility.
+WSL2 provides excellent Linux compatibility for running your full data stack.

-Considerations: Battery life is modest (around 8 hours for productivity work).
-The RTX 4050 is entry-level for serious deep learning.
-Higher-specced models get expensive.
+Considerations: Battery life is modest (around 8-9 hours for productivity work).
+The RTX 5060 is mid-tier for serious deep learning — fine for prototyping but you’ll want cloud compute for large training runs.

 3. Lenovo ThinkPad P16 Gen 3: Best Workstation

 When you need serious horsepower and enterprise-grade reliability, the ThinkPad P16 Gen 3 delivers.
-This is the laptop for data scientists working with massive datasets or training large models locally.
+Now available with NVIDIA’s RTX PRO 5000 Blackwell GPU, this is the laptop for data scientists working with massive datasets or training large models locally.

 Key specs: